ARBUCHELI/DOCKER-FOR-PYTHON-APPLICATION-PACKAGING/README.md

 ## DOCKER COMMANDS:

-### (Don't forget to nativate to the directory that contains the app and the docker file):
+### (Don't forget to navigate to the directory that contains the app and the docker file):
 * docker build -t python-helloworld .
 * docker images
 * docker run -d -p 5000:5000 python-helloworld